 The first mention in history of the Sami people is made by the Romans early on of our period.
 They are described as nomadic people.

-The Sami religion is polytheistic; they have gods for different aspects of their lives such as hunting, fishing, weather conditions..
-Their beliefs are intrinsically related to animism, making them see a life force within all things from the natural world such as rocks, rivers, mountains, animals…
+The Sami religion is polytheistic; they have gods for different aspects of their lives such as hunting, fishing, weather conditions.
+Their beliefs are intrinsically related to animism, making them see a life force within all natural elements : rocks, rivers, mountains, animals…

 The Priest's Rock - A Sieidi where you can see offerings have been made.

-In this image you can see a Sieidi, a holy rock or sacrificial rock to whom we made offerings because it was considered to have high powers in specific fields of life.
+In the image above, you can see a Sieidi, a holy or sacrificial rock where offerings were made.
+It was considered to have high powers in specific fields of life.
 Once the offerings were made, it was believed that the people would get something in return.
-So if you would make offerings to the Sieidi of the Halibuts for instance, you would later on have good fishing results.
+So if you made offerings to the Sieidi of the Halibuts for instance, you would benefit from subsequent abundant halibut.

 Sami Human Graves

-On Spildra, you can also find remains of Human Graves just like this one.
+On Spildra, you can also find remains of Human Graves (photo on the right).

 Human Grave, Spildra - The carbon dating positions the grave between 1165 AD and 1410 AD.